hartmast/wizard/README.md

 load\_packages
 --------------

-The `load_packages()` functions checks wher the packages specified as its arguments are installed and installs them if they are not.
+The `load_packages()` function checks whether the packages specified as its arguments are installed and installs them if they are not.
 If `require = TRUE` (the default), they are also loaded in the process.

 To be continued
 ---------------